christiankral/ElectricalEngineering.isy/README.md

 Run `update1.sh File.ipe` or `update1.sh "*.ipe"` to apply the conversion to a the files of the current directory.
 This script converts the Ipe file to ElectricalEngineering version v1.X.X.

+Please note, that the conversion script works only, if the style sheet update has been applied in Ipe prior to running the script.

 # Example

 ## Induction machine